Glasner's problem for Polish groups with metrizable universal minimal flow: Examples of universal minimal distal and equicontinuous flows

 \section{Examples of universal minimal distal and equicontinuous flows}

 In this section, we use Theorem \ref{th:UMDF} to calculate the universal minimal equicontinuous flows for the groups $G \leq S_\infty$ that are given as automorphism groups of homogeneous graphs and tournaments.
 Note that our interest here is really to gather a small catalogue of simple applications of Theorem \ref{cor}, as opposed to prove new results.
 Indeed, several groups among those considered below are already known to have a simple (in the abstract group-theoretic sense) automorphism group.
 As a result, the Bohr compactification is trivial.
 This is so for the random graph by a result of Truss \cite{Truss1985}, and for the Henson graphs and the random tournament, by some unpublished work of Rubin.
 (The interested reader may consult \cite{Macpherson11} for several specific references.)
 On the other hand, in the Roelcke precompact case, by the aforementioned result of Ben Yaacov from \cite{BenYaacov16a}, the Bohr compactification can also be obtained by determining $\mathrm{acl}(\emptyset)$ in $\m F^{eq}$, a task which can apparently be carried out without any substantial obstruction in the present case, but may turn out to be difficult in general.
+For all the arguments that follow, some familiarity with Fra\"iss\'e theory and with \cite{Kechris05} is assumed.